adeilt/minimal-react-for-chrome-extension-with-content-script/README.md

 all of the npm package versions, modernized some React stuff to version 18, got a minimum viable extension up and running, and then made a few passes to cut out as much complexity as possible.

+I'm very new to React, so it's likely that I missed some things that could have been removed.
+My goal was more simplicity and cleanliness than actual brevity of code.

 ## Enumerated details